2026 Genesis GV80 Coupe: MPG, NHTSA & IIHS Safety Ratings

 Yes, the 2026 Genesis GV80 Coupe is available with a hybrid powertrain option alongside conventional powertrains.
 Hybrid trims typically offer better fuel economy at a higher starting price compared to conventional gas trims.
 See our Hybrid SUVs 2026 list.

-Has the 2026 Genesis GV80 Coupe been recalled?
+How much does the 2026 Genesis GV80 Coupe depreciate?

 Compare to Similar Vehicles